pocc/ross.gg/content/post/networking/wireshark_cli.md

 ### Recommendations

-You can also use options `-acdDeEFHiIkKlnosStuxyz` (22) to print specific elements.
-In my opinion, this is a waste of time and harder to read.
+`capinfos` offers 22 options `-acdDeEFHiIkKlnosStuxyz` to print specific elements.
+My perspective is that it is better to use a scripting language to convert all of the infos into a reusable format.
 It's fairly straightforward to parse `capinfos <file>` into a hashtable in your $language.
 For an example in Python, check out get_capinfos() in my [wsutils gist](https://gist.github.com/pocc/2c89dd92d6a64abca3db2a29a11f1404).

 ## <a name=rawshark></a>rawshark